PacktPublishing/Advanced-Deep-Learning-with-Keras/README.md

 `sudo apt-get install python-pydot`

-Test if a simple model can be trained:
+Test if a simple model can be trained without errors:

+`cd chapter1-keras-quick-tour`

 `python3 mlp-mnist-1.3.2.py`

-The final output shows the accuracy of the model on MNIST dataset which is about 98.2%.
+The final output shows the accuracy of the trained model on MNIST test dataset is about 98.2%.

 # [Advanced Deep Learning with TensorFlow2 and Keras](https://amzn.to/2wotTnN) code examples used in the book.